Europe

 Malmo Festival

 The Malmö Festival, aka “Malmöfestivalen”, is a bustling, vibrant street festival held over one week every August.
-Founded over three decades ago, making it the oldest city festival in Northern Europe, the event has gone from strength to strength and today features everything from ground breaking art, music and culture, to a variety of food that reflects the multicultural make-up of modern-day Malmo.
+Founded over three decades ago, making it the oldest city festival in Northern Europe, the event has gone from strength to strength and today features everything from groundbreaking art, music and culture, to a variety of food that reflects the multicultural make-up of modern-day Malmo.
 Entrance is free for all-comers.

-LOCATION Central Malmo DATES 9-16 August
+Central Malmo / 9-16 August

 A large sign at the entrance to Malmo Festival (Photo: Philip Mallis via Flickr / CC-BY-SA-2)